isblab/Integrative_docking_benchmark/benchmark/simulated/README.md

 The crosslinks are simulated on the protein complexes using JWALK, downloaded from http://jwalk.ismb.lon.ac.uk/jwalk/

-The pdbs are stored in ~/Jwalk_2.0/Jwalk/
+The PDBs are stored in ~/Jwalk_2.0/Jwalk/

 Run `python ~/Jwalk_2.0/Jwalk/Jwalk.v1.1.py -max_dist 20 -aa1 ASP -aa2 ASP`